LiberTEM/LiberTEM-jupyter-proxy/README.md

 {"libertem_server_path": "/path/to/a/venv/bin/libertem-server"}
 ```

-One use case is to install LiberTEM itself into a different Python environment
+This allows to install LiberTEM itself into a different Python environment
-than Jupyter, as in the example above.
-Another is to write a wrapper script
+than Jupyter, as opposed to using the same environment as in the example above.
-to customize the environment setup, as in the example script
+It can also allow to write a wrapper script to customize the environment setup, as in the example script
 `libertem_jupyter_proxy/share/launch_juwels.sh`

 Without configuration, `libertem-server` is expected to be found in `$PATH`.